Sheilf/MathUI/README.md

 10/4/2019 - Pending Documentation overhaul<br/>
 10/5/2019 - LearnUI will now extend to include computer science and economics.
 MathUI is now an archived iteration. <br/>
-10/5/2019 - There will be a database, front end, and directory rework rolled out
+10/5/2019 - There will be a database, front end, and directory rework rolled out with properly written code (see Bumpp project).

 # Table of Contents